 Awakening is not changing who you are but discarding who you're not

-The pursuit of enlightenment is a fool's errand because the mere seeking of it implies you don't have it... and if you don't have it, how could you even recognize it when you've reached it?
+...and if you don't have enlightenment, how could you even recognize it when you've reached it?

 Many philosophers have talked about this dilemma throughout millennia